 The typical murmur of mitral regurgitation is described as a high-pitched “blowing” holosystolic murmur, best heard at the apex with the patient in the left lateral decubitus position.
-The direction of radiation of the murmur depends on the nature of the mitral valve process.
+The radiation of the murmur depends on the nature of the mitral valve process.
 It usually radiates to the axilla and back — due to anterior leaflet disease — as the regurgitant jet is directed posterolaterally, striking the lateral wall of the left atrium.
-Less commonly, if the posterior leaflet is involved as in papillary muscle dysfunction, the regurgitant jet is directed anteromedially and will strike the interatrial septum; this causes the murmur to radiate to the cardiac base, often mimicking the murmur of aortic stenosis, though no radiation of the murmur to the carotids will be heard.
+Less commonly, if the posterior leaflet is involved, as in papillary muscle dysfunction, the regurgitant jet is directed anteromedially and will strike the interatrial septum; this causes the murmur to radiate to the cardiac base, often mimicking the murmur of aortic stenosis, though no radiation of the murmur to the carotids will be heard.

 A narrow pulse pressure is often seen in severe mitral regurgitation.
 The point of maximal intensity (PMI) may be displaced laterally if left ventricular dilation and heart failure are present.
-Signs of left heart failure including pulmonary rales may be present, along with indications of right heart failure including distension of the jugular veins and lower extremity pitting edema.
+Signs of left heart failure, including pulmonary rales, may be present, along with indications of right heart failure, including distension of the jugular veins and lower extremity pitting edema.